It’s so nice to talk to you all again. I hope this finds you well.

-As a family of 5, mostly comprising of hungry boys, I struggled to get even the basics.
-I also follow a gluten-free diet and I couldn’t get anything!
+As a family of 5, mainly comprising of hungry boys, I struggled to get even the basics.
+I also follow a gluten-free diet, and I couldn’t get anything!

 16th March, Boris announces lockdown.
 All non-essential travel is stopped.
 Anyone vulnerable is to self-isolate, all non-essential shops to close AND schools!

 It was about this time that I found out myself and my husband are now classed as ”Essential workers”, and my children would be going to school.

 Wait, what?
 Don’t I have a say in this?
-What if I don’t want my children going to school?
+What if I don’t want my children to go to school?
 What if I don’t want to risk going to work?
 How will my employer keep me safe?
 How will my children’s school keep them safe?

-Honestly could feel myself starting to get very overwhelmed with it all so I just said STOP!
+Honestly, I could feel myself getting very overwhelmed with it all, so I just said STOP!
 Stop watching the news, stop looking at newspapers and just deal with what’s happening right now.
 I stopped worrying about everything and stopped thinking the worst (my mother will agree, I’m awful for it!)

-I just focused on what I had to do right in this moment.
+I just focused on what I had to do right at this moment.